infinite-options/swag-marketplace/README.md

 # swag-marketplace
-E-commerce website for exchange of tech merchandise hosted on heroku
+E-commerce website for exchange of tech merchandise.
+Hosted on Github Pages at https://infinite-options.github.io/swag-marketplace/index.html